Miss Gay America: History

 Norma Kristie, the first winner of Miss Gay America.

 In 1971, Jerry Peek opened the Watch Your Hat & Coat Saloon in Nashville, Tennessee, the city's first gay dance and show bar.
 Having an understanding of the female illusionist state pageants occurring in various show bars in other states, Peek decided to establish a national level pageant to further recognize the best entertainers.
 On June 25, 1972, the first pageant was held at Peek's Nashville saloon.
 Norman Jones, performing as Norma Kristie, competed representing Arkansas and was crowned the winner of the 1973 pageant and emeritus titleholder of the Miss Gay America Pageant system.
 In 1975, Jones assumed ownership of the pageant and later formed Norma Kristie, Inc., operating and directing the Miss Gay America pageant and the Mr. Gay All-America Contest systems.
 In 2005, Norman Jones retired from the pageant's regular operations and sold the Miss Gay America pageantry system to Larry Tyger and Terry Eason of L&T Entertainment.
-On February 4, 2016 Michael Dutzer and Rob Mansman of Mad Angel Entertainment purchased the Miss Gay America pageant From L & T Entertainment.
+On February 4, 2016, Michael Dutzer and Rob Mansman of Mad Angel Entertainment purchased the Miss Gay America pageant From L & T Entertainment.

 At the 2016 pageant in Memphis, Mad Angel Entertainment announced they will be retiring the solo talent category.
 Starting in 2017 Presentation will be judged for the top 10 contestants in its place.
 Also starting in 2017 contestants are able to change their talent numbers on the final night of the competition.

 Mad Angel Entertainment announced in January 2017 that they will be bringing back Mr. Gay All-American as Mr. Gay America.
-The pageant was held on July 2, 2017 in Dallas, TX with the winner being Kyle Ean.
+The pageant was held on July 2, 2017, in Dallas, Texas with the winner being Kyle Ean.
 The contest winners included Judas Elliot, and Simba Hall in 2018 and 2019.
-In 2021 following the Impacts of the Coronavirus pandemic, Prideland Productions, an entity formed by Simba Hall succeeded to maintain control and operations of the Mr division of the system, with a contest scheduled to be held in August 2021 in Las Vegas, NV.
+In 2021 following the coronavirus pandemic, Prideland Productions, an entity formed by Simba Hall succeeded to maintain control and operations of the Mr division of the system, with a contest scheduled to be held in August 2021 in Las Vegas, NV.